 Brian earned his B.A. from Vassar College and J.D. from Cardozo School of Law.
 In law school, he served as Editor-in-Chief of the Cardozo Journal of Conflict Resolution and won the Andrew S. Zucker Award for Academic Excellence.
 His writing on arbitration and mediation has appeared in numerous publications, including the New York County Lawyer, Dispute Resolution Journal, Resolutions Roundtable, Alternatives to the High Cost of Litigation, and the Northeastern Law Journal.

-Outside of the firm, he serves as a volunteer mediator through the New York Peace Institute.
-He teaches in Brooklyn Law School's Mediation Clinic, training students in Civil Court and Small Claims Court mediation.
+Outside of the firm, Brian serves as a volunteer mediator through the New York Peace Institute.
+He also teaches in Brooklyn Law School's Mediation Clinic, training students in Civil Court and Small Claims Court mediation.